FDSN/OBS-standards/README.md

 The current structure is
 - one document on standards
 - a second document on useful, publically available software tools
+- a third `preambule.md` document that holds motivation information (was in original documents, not ready to throw it out yet)
 - A "References" directory holding old standards documents

 The first two documents are initally based on the information in the "References" directory